kindlyops/vbs/README.md

     `brew install bazelisk`
     grab the source code from github
-    `bazel run :vbs-darwin` to compile and run the current version on macOS
+    `bazel run vbs` to compile and run the locally compiled version

 ### Testing release process